U.S. accuses eight in alleged plot to harass and intimidate citizens to return to China

 Two others - Rong Jing and Zheng Congying - were arrested in California.
 The last three defendants - Zhu Feng, Hu Ji, and Li Minjun - remain at large.

+According to his Linkedin profile, McMahon is a former New York Police Department sergeant who retired from the force in 2003.

+An attorney he now works with to help provide investigative support could not be immediately reached.

-Reporting by Sarah N. Lynch and Mark Hosenball in Washington and Jonathan Stempel in New York; Editing by Jonathan Oatis and Bill Berkrot
+Reporting by Sarah N. Lynch and Mark Hosenball in Washington and Jonathan Stempel in New York and David Brunnstrom in Washington; Editing by Jonathan Oatis, Bill Berkrot, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.